Meet No More Mr. Nice Pie

 Ellen grew up in a multi-generational household where dessert after every meal was the norm, not the exception.
 Her baking apprenticeship was under the watchful eye of her grandmother’s housekeeper, Jessie, who placed pie at the top of the family's food pyramid.

 She later honed her pie production skills at a farm in Bucks County that prided itself on farm-to-table long before it was a buzzword.
-Ellen currently spends her days wielding a rolling pin at a small bakery in the Garden State and her nights writing voraciously about pie at No More Mr. Nice Pie.
-When not in the kitchen or fulfilling her passion for theatre, she can be found logging miles in her running shoes.
+More recently, Ellen spent a decade baking pies at The Able Baker in Maplewood, NJ before stepping away to focus on writing and recipe development.
+She is a contributor to SAVEUR magazine and Food52, among others.
+Most nights you'll find her writing voraciously about pie at No More Mr. Nice Pie and most days pie-ing it forward to the Broadway community.
+When not in the kitchen or fulfilling her passion for theatre, Ellen can be found logging miles in anticipation of Ithaca's next half marathon.

 She later honed her pie production skills at a farm in Bucks County that prided itself on farm-to-table long before it was a buzzword.
-Ellen currently spends her days wielding a rolling pin at a small bakery in the Garden State and her nights writing voraciously about pie at No More Mr. Nice Pie.
-When not in the kitchen or fulfilling her passion for theatre, she can be found logging miles in her running shoes.
+More recently, Ellen spent a decade baking pies at The Able Baker in Maplewood, NJ before stepping away to focus on writing and recipe development.
+She is a contributor to SAVEUR magazine and Food52, among others.
+Most nights you'll find her writing voraciously about pie at No More Mr. Nice Pie and most days pie-ing it forward to the Broadway community.
+When not in the kitchen or fulfilling her passion for theatre, Ellen can be found logging miles in anticipation of Ithaca's next half marathon.